bright-cloud-studio/page-tag-navigation/README.md

-# Bright Cloud Studio's Panel Pricing Calculator
+# Bright Cloud Studio's Page Tag Navigation
-Adds a panel pricing calculator with a front end module for users and a back end system for managing the data.
+Create parent/child dropdowns which will help redirect a user to a specific page.